 Payments of instalments of principal (if any) in respect of definitive Bearer Covered Bonds, other than the final instalment, will (subject as provided below) be made in the manner provided in Condition 7.2 only against presentation and surrender (or, in the case of part payment of any sum due, endorsement) of the relevant Receipt in accordance with the preceding paragraph.
-Payment of the final instalment will be made in the manner provided in Condition 7.2 only against presentation and surrender (or, in the case of part payment of any sum due, endorsement) of the relevant Covered Bond in accordance with the preceding paragraph.
+Payment of the final instalment will be made in the manner provided in Condition 7.2 only against presentation and surrender (or, in the case of part payment of the final instalment will be made in the manner provided in Condition 7.2 only against presentation and surrender (or, in the case of part payment of any sum due, endorsement) of the relevant Covered Bond in accordance with the preceding paragraph.
 Each Receipt must be presented for payment of the relevant instalment together with the definitive Bearer Covered Bond presented for payment of the relevant instalment together with the definitive Bearer Covered Bond to which they appertain do not constitute valid obligations of the Issuer.
 Upon the date on which any definitive Bearer Covered Bond becomes due and repayable, unmatured Receipts (if any) relating thereto (whether or not attached) shall become void and no payment shall be made in respect thereof.

 Fixed Rate Covered Bonds in definitive bearer form should be presented for payment together with all unmatured Coupons appertaining thereto (which expression shall for this purpose include Coupons falling to be issued on exchange of matured Talons), failing which the amount of any missing unmatured Coupon (or, in the case of payment not being made in full, the same proportion of the amount of such missing unmatured Coupon as the sum so paid bears to the sum due) will be deducted from the sum due for payment.
-Each amount of principal so deducted will be paid in the manner mentioned above against surrender of the relative missing

-Coupon at any time before the expiry of 10 years after the Relevant Date (as defined in Condition 10) in respect of such principal or, if later, five years from the date on which such Coupon would otherwise have become due, but in no event thereafter.
+Each amount of principal so deducted will be paid in the manner mentioned above against surrender of the relative missing Coupon at any time before the expiry of 10 years after the Relevant Date (as defined in Condition 10) in respect of such principal or, if later, five years from the date on which such Coupon would otherwise have become due, but in no event thereafter.